 Dimitri DarrasAlumni, Class of 2006

-Dimitri Darras graduated from ITP in 2006 where he learned to think critically about technology.
-He hopes to apply his many learnings from ITP and working in new media to healthcare.
+Dimitri Darras graduated from ITP in 2006 where he learned to think critically about technology and aesthetics.
+He hopes to apply his many learnings from ITP as his career progresses.

 Prior to ITP, he built web sites for language learning, consumer electronics, small businesses, and asset management , including the first ever digital photography web site for Panasonic in 1997.

-He is currently the Assistant Director, Digital at AAPA (American Academy of Physician Assistants) and prior to that was a Front-end Web Developer working on the smokefree.gov sites for MMG, a healthcare communications firm, and the National Institutes of Health.
+He is currently a Drupal Developer for George Mason University in Fairfax, VA, and previously contracted on a Federal account.
+Prior to that engagement, he was the Assistant Director, Digital Services at AAPA (American Academy of Physician Assistants).
+In 2012, he was a Front-end Web Developer working on the smokefree.gov sites for MMG, a healthcare communications firm, and the National Institutes of Health.

 Dimitri holds a BA from Oberlin College in Comparative French and German Literature with a foundation in micro and macro economics and international relations.
 He is a member of the ACM (Association for Computing Machinery), and former CUNY-LGCC and SUNY-WCC Adjunct Professor (Game Design, Multimedia Development, Web Design).
 As an aspiring writer, he is passionate about creative writing and the intersection of language, semantics, and technology.

 Multimodal Web Page Navigation with VoiceXML and AJAX